-For more gay beaches, check out these gay beaches near Playa Del Carmen.
+For more gay beaches near Cancun, check out these gay beaches near Playa Del Carmen.

-We have not been, but many articles mention Plaza Las Americas Mall being a popular hang out for a lot of gay muscle boys.
+Plaza Las Americas Mall – many articles mention Plaza Las Americas Mall being a popular hang out for a lot of gay muscle boys and therefore a potential gay cruising spot.
 Maybe go shopping, open up Grindr and see what’s around…

 Gay Events Cancun

 Gay Pride Cancun

 Cancun used to hold gay pride events each year in June but they were relatively small and mainly focused just on the parade itself without having any huge pride parties etc.

 It seems that there is not an offcial organiser for Pride however keep an eye on this Facebook page for Cancun Pride here in case more events happen in the future